NCAR/climate-primer-water/doc/ch3_baselines.rst

     -  Wind-induced fall angles reduce the effective catch area of the gauge.
 Turbulence can induce downward motion that partially offsets the fall angle problem.

-    -  In situations where good radar coverage exists, it is possible that high wind situations may cause greater uncertainties in the accuracy of the gauges than that of the radar.
+    -  In situations where good radar coverage exists, radar may incur less uncertainty in high-wind situations than the gauges.
 A user of multiple precipitation sensors may want to consider the possibility that under such conditions it may not be wise to adjust the radar with the rain gauge data.

     **Reference**
     https://www.meted.ucar.edu/hydro/precip_est/part1_measurement/